petere/pgci/README.md

 ## Installation

-Installation is currently supported on Debian squeeze (6.0) and Ubuntu precise (12.04 LTS).
+Installation is currently supported on Debian wheezy (7) and Ubuntu precise (12.04 LTS).

 `librarian-puppet` is used to manage Puppet modules.
 Run